python-babel/flask-babel/docs/index.rst

 >>> format_datetime(datetime(1987, 3, 5, 17, 12), 'EEEE, d.
 MMMM yyyy H:mm')
 u'Donnerstag, 5.
 M\xe4rz 1987 17:12'

-For more format examples head over to the `babel`_ documentation.
+For more formatting examples head over to the `babel`_ documentation.

 Using Translations
 ------------------